-Yvonne Lamers holds the Canada Research Chair in Human Nutrition and Vitamin Metabolism and is an Assistant Professor in the Food Nutrition and Health Program in the Faculty of Land and Food Systems at The University of British Columbia (UBC) and an Investigator at the BC Children’s Hospital Research Institute, Vancouver, Canada.
+Yvonne Lamers holds the Canada Research Chair in Human Nutrition and Vitamin Metabolism and is an Associate Professor in the Food Nutrition and Health Program in the Faculty of Land and Food Systems at The University of British Columbia (UBC) and an Investigator at the BC Children’s Hospital Research Institute, Vancouver, Canada.

 Dr Lamers leads the UBC Nutritional Biomarker Laboratory using state-of-the-art technology to quantify direct and functional indicators of micronutrient deficiencies.
 Dr Lamers’ research focuses on B-vitamin metabolism with the overarching goal to identify biological mechanisms linking nutrition, health, and disease and to evaluate optimal vitamin status to maintain biochemical functions.
 Dr Lamers has established a translational nutritional research program with the goal to contributing new knowledge that can be applied in clinical practice and public health for the benefit of individuals and vulnerable population groups.